 # Introduction to Procurement

-Welcome to the introduction of the Procurement Application.
+Welcome to the introduction to consumers of the Procurement Application.
 This guide is meant to give you an overview over the functionalities and core principles of this app.

 # What is Procurement?

-Procurement provides an API and intuitive user interface that allows Sellers (Suppliers) to manage all purchasing process related operations in one central place.
+Procurement provides an API and intuitive user interface that allows buyers (Consumers) to manage all purchasing process related operations in one central place.

 # Procurement Parts

-Procurement’s data model is build upon 4 distinct logical topics in order to facilitate an easy procurement process for Buyers (Consumers) and Sellers (Suppliers) that will be briefly introduced here and detailed further in their respective sections within the guide.
+Procurement’s data model is build upon four distinct logical topics in order to facilitate an easy procurement process for Buyers (Consumers) that will be briefly introduced here and detailed further in their respective sections within the guide.

 # Contract Management